nerwuuus/portfolio-projects/README.md

 'PowerQuery Data' sheet columns structure:

 ![image](https://github.com/user-attachments/assets/5bfaa7fc-2a3e-40a7-98d3-9b375c17bf05)
 PowerQuery transforms data and extracts month and year from date.
-Mandays are calculated using Excel formula.
+Mandays are calculated using simply Excel formula.

-For more advanced formulas, please refer to the 'Excel formulas snippet' file.
+****More advanced Excel formulas are available in the 'Excel formulas snippet' file.****